Mevlevi Order: Women in the Mevlevi Order

 Camille Helminski explains in her book, Women of Sufism, A Hidden Treasure, how Rumi had a number of noteworthy female students, and how in the early days of the order there were instances of female shaikhs and semazens, such as Destina Khatun (who was appointed shaykha of the Kara Hisar Mevlevi lodge).
 "In the early days of the Mevlevi order, women and men were known to pray, share sohbet (spiritual conversation), and whirl within each other's company, though more often as the centuries unfolded, women held their own semas and men also whirled in zhikr separate from women.
 However, in the time of Mevlana [Rumi], spontaneous semas would occur including both men and women".
 In the same book, Camille Helminski presents a 1991 letter from Celaleddin Bakir Çelebi, the Çelebi heading the order, which granted permission for men and women to once more whirl together in mixed Mevlevi ceremonies.

+In 2019, Fahima Mirzai, an Afghan, gained international recognition for founding a largely-female school for the Whirling Dervish in Kabul.
+In 2021, she fled to France after the 2021 Taliban offensive.